Before: Dank, Dark and Dreary. After: With lightly tinted rose colored glasses!

 Hi!
 April here!
 If you are looking for rose tinted glasses with or without reading power, see our Tinted Reading Glasses page where you can select powers from zero to +4.00 and rose/pink tint, and much more!!

 Wiktionary defines the saying, "rose colored glasses" as: "An optimistic perception of something; a positive opinion; seeing something in a positive way, often thinking of it as better than it actually is."

 There are songs that have been written about rose colored glasses for goodness sake.
 Not blue tinted, not brown, but rose!

-Of the five tints that we offer in our Tinted Reading Glasses selection, by far, our pink tint is the most popular for women and men.
+Of the five tints that we offer in our Tinted Reading Glasses selection, our pink tint is consistantly popular for both women and men.
 We sell a lot of frames to people with rose tinted lenses with no power at all!

 Musicians like them in more intense depths like 45 and even 60% for the 'cool' factor, but most folks go with a light 15% and like looking through lenses that provide not only a rosier view of the world but better contrast.

 Ther are other colors of course, and all of them do different things.
 Here are a few of my tips on selecting tint colors and tint depths-

 Pink- Pink, or rose tints offer better contrast and have a warm feel to them.(My personal fav!)
 As you go from light 15-30% tints to 45-60% the pink color gets more rose-like.